-CATCH A SUNSET OVER
+CATCH A SUNSET OVER LAKE NIPISSING

-LAKE NIPISSING

-There is a reason it is called S

 There is a reason it is called Sunset Park.
 Enjoy a picnic, swim at the beach, throw a line in or simply watch the sun go down all year long at this beautiful spot south of the city centre.
 With dozens of public beach accesses along Lakeshore Drive and a variety of restaurant options to pick up dinner, it sure won't disappoint when you arrive along the shore and capture one of these infamous sunsets.